EugeneFainstain/ArduinoLatencyMeter/README.md

 ### So what about the "click-to-photon"?

 * The device can also measure "click-to-photon" by appropriately modifying the software it's running, if one wanted to.
-* The software of most other devices can be modified to measure latency the way this device measures latency, but they will not be as unobtrusive without some HW modifications.
-Also, some of them are not open source - so modifying the software is only possible by the original manufacturer.

 ## 2. Building the device